pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used to represent the fact that an aggregate was "created".
-The :class:`~eventsourcing.domain.Aggregate.Created` class is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with four attributes: the ID of an aggregate, a version number, a timestamp, and the :ref:`topic <Topics>` of an aggregate class --- see the :ref:`Domain events <Events>` section below for more information.
-Except for the ID which is passed as the ``id`` argument to the :func:`~eventsourcing.domain.MetaAggregate._create` method, the values of these other attributes are worked out by the :func:`~eventsourcing.domain.MetaAggregate._create` method.
+The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used (and is used in the exampe above) to represent the fact that an aggregate was "created".
+The :class:`~eventsourcing.domain.Aggregate.Created` base class is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with four attributes: ``id`` which is the unique ID of the aggregate in the domain model, ``version`` which is used to position the aggregate events in a sequence, ``timestamp`` which is a timestamp that indicates when the aggregate was created, and ``topic`` which is the :ref:`topic <Topics>` of an aggregate class and which will be used by the event to identify the aggregate class so that it can reconstruct the aggregate object --- see the :ref:`Domain events <Events>` section below for more information.
+Usually, this base event class will be used to define a particularly well-named event class that describes an important concern in your domain.
+Nevertheless, we need a name to refer to this sort of thing in general, and the word "created" is used for this purpose.

+Except for the aggregate ID, which is passed as the ``id`` argument to the :func:`~eventsourcing.domain.MetaAggregate._create` method, the values of the other three attributes are determined by the :func:`~eventsourcing.domain.MetaAggregate._create` method (that is its purpose).
 The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but is normally subclassed to define a particular "created" event class for a particular aggregate class, with a suitable name and with suitable extra attributes that represent the particular beginning of a particular type of aggregate.
-A "created" event class should be named using a past participle that describes the beginning of something, such as "Started", "Opened", or indeed "Created".
+Aggregate event classes should be named using past participles.
+And a "created" event class should be named using a past participle that describes the initiation or the beginning of something, such as "Started", "Opened", or indeed "Created".

 The :func:`~eventsourcing.domain.MetaAggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
-The "created" event object will be constructed with these additional arguments, and so the extra method arguments must be matched by the attributes of the "created" event class.
-(The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.)
+Since the "created" event object will be constructed with these additional arguments, so these other method arguments must be matched by the attributes of your "created" event class.
+The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments, but we will return to this aspect in the sections below on aggregate classes.

 Having been created, an aggregate object will have an aggregate ID.
 The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to